Apartment Mortgages Explained

 What types of mortgages are available for apartments?

 Just like with houses, there are a number of different types open to you.
 There is the standard residential repayment mortgage, which involves paying off the cost of the flat plus interest over a specified term length, or even the interest-only residential mortgage, which involves only paying the interest accrued every month until the end of the term.
-Lenders tend to offer lower loan-to-value mortgages on flats than they do houses.
+Lenders tend to offer lower loan-to-value mortgages on flats than on houses.

 Buy-to-let and commercial buy-to-let mortgages are also available on flats.
-There is the usual eligibility criteria for these, and you might have to prove that you’ll receive at least a 125-130% yield on your mortgage payments for a buy-to-let, and interest rates can be higher for commercial.
+There are the usual eligibility criteria for these, and you might have to prove that you’ll receive at least a 125-130% yield on your mortgage payments for a buy-to-let, and interest rates can be higher for commercial.

 How much can you borrow?